glasskube/glasskube/website/docs/index.md

   Kubernetes-- 10. package status -->Client
 ```

+### Components

+#### Client

+The client is an executable written in Go.
+It accepts user inputs via a UI and CLI.

+The client manages packages in the form of Kubernetes Resources via the Kubernetes API.

+#### Package Operator

+The package operator has two controllers:

+1. The Package Controller (managing packages)
+2. The PackageInfo Controller (syncing package infos from a repository)

+#### Package Repository

+A place where `PackageManifest`s are stored, searched and maintained.
+Currently only the glasskube packages repository is supported: [`glasskube/packages`](https://github.com/glasskube/packages)

+## Commands

+For any command, by default the cluster given in `~/.kube/config` (`current-context`) will be used.
+An alternative kube config can be passed with the `--kubeconfig` flag.

+### `glasskube bootstrap`

+Bootstraps Glasskube in the given cluster.
+For more information, check out our [bootstrap guide](./getting-started/bootstrap).

+### `glasskube serve`

+Starts the UI server and opens a browser on [http://localhost:8580](http://localhost:8580).

+### `glasskube install <package>`

+Installs the given package in your cluster and waits until the installation is either finished successfully or failed.

 ### `glasskube uninstall <package>`

 Removes the given package from your cluster.

-### `glasskube search <name>`

 ### `glasskube ls`

 Lists packages.
-Aliases are `glasskube l` and `glasskube list`.
 By default, all packages available in the configured repository are shown, including their installation status in the given cluster.

 With the `--installed` flag you can restrict the list of packages to the once installed in your cluster.